qmacro/managed-associations-in-cap/guide/README.md

 }
 ```

 > It's at this point worth mentioning the way I remember how the `on` conditions are specified, as the examples here are clean and clear to use in an explanation.
-In the first example here (`authors: Association to many Books_Authors on authors.book = $self`) the left hand side of the condition, `authors.book` is constructed from the name of the element we're defining (`authors`), and the name of the element in the target entity (i.e. `book`), that is `authors.book`.
+In the first example here (`authors: Association to many Books_Authors on authors.book = $self`) the left hand side of the condition, `authors.book` is constructed from the name of the element we're defining (`authors`), and the name of the element in the target entity that describes the reverse relationship (i.e. `book`), making `authors.book`.
 Similarly for `books.author` in the second example.

 This modification causes quite a bit of a change, including warnings!